maptv/decalendar/docs/decalendar.md

 ### `Weeks`

 The ultimate goal of `Decalendar` is to replace the Gregorian calendar and its months and weekly schedules with day numbers and `dekly` schedules, like those described above.
 In the meantime, `Decalendar` offers a supplemental date format based on weeks that can be help users to track weekly schedules and to learn some important concepts like zero-based numbering.
-The `Decalendar` week-based format numbers weekdays as follows:
+The `Decalendar` week-based format starts from `Week 0` on the first day of the year and adds one to the week number every Sunday.
+The first two digits of of the week-based format shows the week number while the last digit shows the weekday number.
+The table below shows the meaning of the weekday numbers:

 | Day       | pos | neg |
 | --------- | --- | --- |